parryc/thevoid/templates/leflan/language_k'iche'.md

 {/}

 Status marker
 : For transitive verbs, it is either _ik_ if the root ends with a consonant, or _k_, if the verb ends with a vowel.
 This marker only appears if the verb is the end of the sentence.
-For intransitive verbs, Mondlach and Can Pixabaj both list `-o` (such as in `ilo:to see`) as the same type of termination marker, but Junkan leaves it on even when the verb isn't sentence final, ex. <ex>_Iwir xatwilo pa k'ayab'al_ ⧸ Yesterday I saw you at the market.</ex> Junkan gives `-m` as something akin to a subjunctive, adding a meaning of "to try" to a verb, such as <ex>_La ana'om ri pasta?_ ⧸ Have you tried pasta?</ex>.
-Often Junkan will include a verb with -ik non-sentence final in casual speak.
+For intransitive verbs, Mondlach and Can Pixabaj both list `-o` (such as in `ilo:to see`) as the same type of termination marker, but Junkan leaves it on even when the verb isn't sentence final, ex. <ex>_Iwir xatwilo pa k'ayab'al_ ⧸ Yesterday I saw you at the market.</ex> Often Junkan will include a verb with -ik non-sentence final in casual speak.
 In careful speech, or when asked, he will not include it.

 Future marker
 : It is _na_, ex. <ex>_kwilo na_ ⧸ I will see.</ex>

 Reflexive marker
 : It is `{POSS}+ib'`, ex. <ex>_kwilo wib'_ ⧸ I see myself.</ex>

+Perfective marker
+: When the perfective marker is used, there is no aspect marker.
+For example, <ex>_La ana'om ri pasta?_ ⧸ Have you tried pasta?</ex>. `ana'om` being `{2sg:a}{to try/taste:na'o}{perf:m}`.
+See also Mondlach, lesson 32.

 ### The 3 uses of _k'o_